Taskomater/tasker_config_utils/README.md

 The '-p' option sets the generate_config_info_mode to "project" mode.
-If this is passed, then exported_tasker_config should be the path to a Tasker exported "Project" XML file of which the project info needs to be generated.
+If this is passed, then exported_tasker_config should be the path to a Tasker exported "Project" XML file of which the config info needs to be generated.
 You may optionally pass a Tasker "Data Backup" XML file instead.
 Only the info of profiles, scenes and tasks belonging to the project will be generated.
 The project_name should be the Tasker project name which was exported to